The next generation of Jews for Jesus!

 Iain and Rebekah Smith

 Iain was born and raised in England.
 He grew up in a Christian home and learned about the Bible from a young age, but never thought of these lessons as more than stories.
 Iain began attending a small group from church at age fourteen, and while he came to understand the gospel better, he was not convinced that it was true.
 He had stopped attending church for a while when he agreed to go to a Christian conference in 2003.
-He was challenged by a testimony he heard there and responded by surrendering his life to Jesus.
+He was challenged by a story he heard there and responded by surrendering his life to Jesus.

 Iain has a BS in physics from Bristol University.
 While studying there, he met his wife-to-be, Rebekah Harvey, a Jewish believer in Jesus.
 Through Rebekah, Iain developed an interest in Jewish people, and since then his concern to share the gospel with them has become very personal and deeply seated.
 In fact, Iain participated in our Light to the Nations campaign in Germany June 2010 (as did Rebekah).
 In his spare time, Iain enjoys basketball and photography.